AllenInstitute/mouse_connectivity_models/docs/modules/voxel.rst

 Loading the array
 ~~~~~~~~~~~~~~~~~
-:class:`VoxelArray` has a variety of construction options, for instance
+:class:`VoxelConnectivityArray` has a variety of construction options, for instance

         >>> import os
         >>> from mcmodels.models.voxel import VoxelConnectivityArray